CDC pushes for school reopening amid concerns over Delta variant

 “Students benefit from in-person learning, and safely returning to in-person instruction in the fall 2021 is a priority,” the new guidance issued on Friday reads, in effect also repeating what the agency had been saying for much of the second half of 2020.

 The new guidance comes as worries persist about what the Delta variant of the coronavirus could do to the 2021-22 school year.
 Few want it to look like the year that concluded for American children last month.
-Surveys last spring found that remote learning took a heavy psychological toll on parents and students alike.
+Surveys this past spring found that remote learning took a heavy psychological toll on parents and students alike.
 Teachers also reported higher rates of burnout.

 Attempting to head off some of those worries, the CDC guidance comes out strongly in favor of in-person instruction, while reminding that prevention measures — masking, social distancing — keep teachers and students safe.
 Notably, the new guidance says that in-person learning should continue “regardless of whether all of the prevention strategies can be implemented at the school.”

-Advocates of reopening schools for in-person instruction welcome the new guidance, even as they pointed to flaws that could lead to problems.
+Advocates of reopening schools for in-person instruction welcome the new guidance, even as they point to flaws that could lead to problems.
 “I very much like the focus on opening schools and the idea of flexibility for what is possible locally,” says Emily Oster, a Brown University economist who emerged last year as a lightning-rod figure in the school reopening wars.
 She told Yahoo News that her only “significant concern” was the “lack of guidance/flexibility” on quarantining of positive cases.

 According to the new guidance, people who are not fully vaccinated need to quarantine “after a recent exposure to someone with COVID-19.”
 Since students in elementary schools cannot yet be vaccinated, that could cause significant disruption.
 And positive cases are bound to emerge, especially as the highly transmissible Delta variant becomes ever more dominant in the United States.
-In addition, the broad availability of diagnostic tests, including rapid assays that yield results in just fifteen minutes, could lead to more positive cases — and more disruptions.
+In addition, the broad availability of diagnostic tests, including rapid assays that yield results in just 15 minutes, could lead to more positive cases — and more disruptions.

 The CDC urges vaccination for all members of a school community, including children 12 or older.
 Younger children are not yet eligible for the vaccine; in their case, the CDC recommends masking.

-“This is better than I expected from the CDC, but still has problems,” says Dr. Leana Wen, the former Baltimore health commissioner and professor of emergency medicine at George Washington University.
-“The biggest problem is this: It's great that they are requiring masks indoors for unvaccinated people, but if there is no proof of vaccination, how will administrators know if a teacher or student is vaccinated?”
+“This is better than I expected from the CDC, but still has problems,” says Dr. Leana Wen, the former Baltimore health commissioner and professor of emergency medicine at the George Washington University.
+“The biggest problem is this: It’s great that they are requiring masks indoors for unvaccinated people, but if there is no proof of vaccination, how will administrators know if a teacher or student is vaccinated?”

-Many states have dropped mask mandates in schools, and a few have explicitly forbidden schools for implementing mask mandates again.
-And thought vaccination among teachers and school staff approached 80 percent months ago, vaccination rates among adolescents remain relatively low, especially among non-white populations.
+Many states have dropped mask mandates in schools, and a few have explicitly forbidden schools from implementing mask mandates again.
+And though vaccination among teachers and school staff approached 80 percent months ago, vaccination rates among adolescents remain relatively low, especially among non-white populations.

-“It's really disconcerting not knowing how worried we should be about our kids, both under 12, going back to school in a month,” the Phoenix-based data scientist Justin Kiggins recently tweeted, “when the governor has banned mandatory masks in schools and the Delta variant is rising quickly.”
+“It’s really disconcerting not knowing how worried we should be about our kids, both under 12, going back to school in a month,” Phoenix-based data scientist Justin Kiggins recently tweeted, “when the governor has banned mandatory masks in schools and the Delta variant is rising quickly.”

 Arizona is one of eight states where governors have said that school districts are not allowed to impose mask mandates, according to data website Burbio, which tracks how the pandemic has affected education.
 That could deprive those districts of a key mitigation strategy in case infections begin to rise.
 What’s more, some of those eight states — Arkansas, Oklahoma, South Carolina — have low vaccination rates.

-Teachers’ unions, who were widely viewed last year as resistant to in-person instruction, have made masking a top priority, especially in schools where students aren’t vaccinated.
+Teachers’ unions, which were widely viewed last year as resistant to in-person instruction, have made masking a top priority, especially in schools where students aren’t vaccinated.
 “We share the growing concern over the Delta variant, as well as the evolving science around COVID transmission in young people,” said Randi Weingarten, leader of the 1.7 million member American Federation of Teachers, in a statement.

 Her statement also said that the new guidance “is grounded in both science and common sense.”

-CDC has made several revisions to its guidance, under both President Biden and, before him, Trump, with the consistent goal of reopening schools as widely as possible.
-In that sense, Friday’s guidance is, more than anything, a forceful restatement of priorities, one intended to bolster the push to reopen, especially as worries grow over the Delta variant and parents wonder if
+The CDC has made several revisions to its guidance, under both President Biden and, before him, President Donald Trump, with the consistent goal of reopening schools as widely as possible.
+In that sense, Friday’s guidance is, more than anything, a forceful restatement of priorities, one intended to bolster the push to reopen, especially as worries grow over the Delta variant and parents wonder if recent history is about to repeat itself.

 “The Delta variant threatens another school year.
-That can't happen,” went the headline of an op-ed in The Week by columnist Damon Linker.
+That can’t happen,” went the headline of an op-ed in the Week by columnist Damon Linker.
 Linker wrote that watching British schools grapple with the Delta variant “fills me with dread.”

 Last summer, most school districts made plans to reopen in September 2020 for in-person instruction.
 Remote instruction had been an unwelcome necessity during the height of the coronavirus in March, but now the pandemic was nearly over, which meant school could resume.

 It didn’t work out that way.
-A second wave of the pandemic ripped across much of the country, and 62 percent of American children began their school year where they ended the one before: at home, on Zoom.
+A second wave of the pandemic ripped across much of the country, and 62 percent of American children began their school year where they had ended the one before: at home, on Zoom.

 Now, parents who spent much of last year clashing with educators and politicians over school reopenings worry that the Delta variant could scuttle their tenuous hopes for a normal school year.

-“I’m very concerned that teachers unions are going to use every opportunity and any excuse to shut down schools in the fall,” says Rory Cooper, a political consultant in Fairfax County, Virginia, who became a pro-reopening advocate after watching his own three children attend Zoom school for months on end.
+“I’m very concerned that teachers’ unions are going to use every opportunity and any excuse to shut down schools in the fall,” says Rory Cooper, a political consultant in Fairfax County, Va., who became a pro-reopening advocate after watching his own three children attend Zoom school for months on end.

 Cooper told Yahoo News that he believed teachers’ unions would use the new, more transmissible Delta variant of the coronavirus as a “scare tactic” to revert to remote instruction come September.
-"After the Delta variant it will be something else,” he predicted.
+“After the Delta variant it will be something else,” he predicts.

 Many teachers found remote instruction as unsatisfying as did parents, and spent much of last year yearning to return to the classroom.
 The powerful labor unions that represent them say they were only trying to push for sufficient safety measures, so that schools did not become coronavirus hot spots (they never did).
-And even before the issuing of the new CDC guidance, they had been voicing a commitment to in-person instruction for the school year about to begin.
+And even before the issuance of the new CDC guidance, they had been voicing a commitment to in-person instruction for the school year about to begin.

 “The United States will not be fully back until we are fully back in school,” said Weingarten, the AFT president, back in May.
 “And my union is all in.”